How to Repair an EPDM Rubber Roof • Step-by-Step Guide

 Punctures from dropped tools mean you need to repair an EPDM rubber roof

-Epdm rubber roofs are fairly easy to puncture with dropped tools or careless foot traffic.
+EPDM rubber roofs are fairly easy to puncture with dropped tools or careless foot traffic.

 This guide provides step-by-step instructions on how to patch a rubber roof.
 You can repair an EPDM rubber roof yourself.
 EPDM rubber is one of the easiest roofing materials to repair properly.